mohitpai/journey-optimizer.en/help/using/action/consent.md

 * Attributes that are part of a field group using the out-of-the-box Union Schema are not supported.
 These attributes will be hidden from the interface.
 You need to create another field group using a different schema.
 * Consent policies only apply when a marketing action (required or additional) is set at the custom action level.

-Consent only applies when a marketing action (required or additional) is set at the custom action level.

 All other activities used in a journey are not taken into account.
 If you start your journey with a Segment qualification, the segment is not taken into account.

 In a journey, if a profile is excluded by a consent policy in a custom action, the message is not sent to him, but he continues the journey.
 The profile does not go to the timeout and error path when using a condition.